PierrunoYT/gemini-youtube-analyzer/README.md

 2. When prompted, enter the URL of the YouTube video you want to summarize.

-3. The tool will download the video, extract the audio, analyze the content, and generate a summary.
+3. The tool will download the video, analyze the content, and generate a summary.

 4. The summary will be displayed in the console.

 ## How It Works

-1. The tool uses the YouTube API to fetch video details and thumbnail.
+1. The tool uses yt-dlp to fetch video details and download the video.
-2. It downloads the video's audio using yt-dlp.
-3. The thumbnail image and audio file are uploaded to the Google Gemini API.
+2. The thumbnail image and video file are uploaded to the Google Gemini API.
-4. The Gemini AI model analyzes both the visual and audio content.
+3. The Gemini AI model analyzes both the visual and audio content.
-5. A comprehensive summary is generated based on the AI's analysis.
+4. A comprehensive summary is generated based on the AI's analysis.

 ## Troubleshooting

-- If you encounter API key errors, make sure you've correctly set up your YouTube and Gemini API keys as described in the installation steps.
+- If you encounter API key errors, make sure you've correctly set up your Gemini API key as described in the installation steps.
-- Ensure you have a stable internet connection for downloading videos and accessing the APIs.
+- Ensure you have a stable internet connection for downloading videos and accessing the API.

 ## Contributing